lale-help/lale-help/README.md

 ### Reduce test complexity, increase test robustness

-* don't test more than one use case per file (for example: check the contents of a working group dashboard are correct separately from joining/leaving a group).
-Different use cases usually require different setup and steps, so the test file gets complex and hard to follow if several features are tested, which can cause bugs.
+* don't test more than one use case per file (for example: one test to check the contents of a working group dashboard, one test for joining/leaving a working group).
+Different use cases usually require different setup and steps, so the test file gets long, setup gets complex and hard to follow if several features are tested, which can cause bugs.

 * use expressive filenames related to the use case if possible.
 So rather than `show_working_group_spec.rb` use `show_working_group_dashboard_spec.rb` and `join_and_leave_working_group_spec.rb`.